Last Updated on Tuesday, 21 February 2012 13:17

 Two Types of Fructose Sensitivity - Definition:

-- Fructose Malabsorption is now common due to increased use of high fructose corn syrup (HFCS)
+- Fructose Malabsorption may now be more common due to increased consumption of sugars

 - Hereditary Fructose Intolerance (HFI) is rare - but can be serious if left undiagnosed